he9qi/simple_token_auth/README.md

 # SimpleTokenAuth

-SimpleTokenAuth is similar to `https://github.com/gonzalo-bulnes/simple_token_authentication`, but it uses Rails' `authenticate_or_request_with_http_token` method like it mentioned here: http://blog.envylabs.com/post/75521798481/token-based-authentication-in-rails. and it plays nice with authentication libraries like Devise.
+SimpleTokenAuth is similar to [`simple_token_authentication`](https://github.com/gonzalo-bulnes/simple_token_authentication).
+One of the differences is that it uses Rails' `authenticate_or_request_with_http_token` method for authentication like it mentioned [here](http://blog.envylabs.com/post/75521798481/token-based-authentication-in-rails). and it plays nice with authentication libraries like Devise.
+See usage examples below.

 ## Usage